Piedmont of North Carolina

-"I can't afford more than a few dollars a month.
-Jake won't give it to me.
-I'll have to take it out of my house budget."
+“I can’t afford more than a few dollars a month.
+Jake won’t give anything extra to me.
+I’ll have to take it out of my house budget.”

 “Then I get what’s in the bank accounts,” Jessie said.

-"It's the only way I can take her on."
+“It’s the only way I can take her on,” Jessie said.

 Martha picked up a box full of dishes and started toward her truck.
 She looked to Henry.
-"You've got more money than all of us put together," she said to Henry as she went out the front door.
+“You’ve got more money than all of us put together,” she said.

 “I’ve got family responsibilities,” Henry said.